 - Pat dry the vulva with a clean towel after bathing rather than rubbing vigorously.

-Bland emollients such as sorbolene cream or petrolatum can be used.
-Hydrocortisone cream is generally safe, but if it seems to irritate, discontinue its use and seek advice from your doctor.
-Dermatological or infectious causes may be treated with medicines prescribed by your doctor.
+Bland emollients such as sorbolene and glycerine cream or petrolatum can be used.
+Hydrocortisone cream is generally safe, but if it seems to irritate, discontinue its use and seek advice.
+Dermatological or infectious causes may be treated with medicines prescribed by a doctor.